Zibsun/leands/docs/hypotheses.md

 ## When There is No Need for DS-hypotheses

-* If the product hypothesis is small (less than a person/week), don’t split it into several smaller ones.
+* If the product hypothesis is small (less than a person/week), don't split it into several smaller ones.
-* If data and method hypotheses don't require too much time to validate (few hours or less), the team may decide to do them all at once.
+* If data and method hypotheses don't require too much time to validate (a few hours or less), the team may decide to do them all at once.